7 Best Strength Exercises for When You’re on the Go

 The plank is one of the best exercises for increasing core strength.
 By applying full body tension we can hit all aspects of the core to create a solid foundation for movement.
 Easy to do in little space.
 Ensure you keep your back straight, bum flexed, toes pointed and a nice tight core.
 There should be no bend in the back or hips, your body should be one strong, stable plank.
 If you can’t do it on your feet, drop down onto your knees.
 Take up the correct position as you progress.

-If you are after advice on improving your strength come see our Physiotherapist at Pivotal Motion.
+If you are after advice on improving your strength come see a trusted Brisbane exercise physiologist at Pivotal Motion.
 Open Monday – Saturday, located in North Brisbane.
 Call us today on 07 3352 5116 or book online via the link.